ojullien/container-builder-bridge-league/README.md

 ## Requirements

+This package requires:

 - PHP: ^8.0
-- ojullien/container-builder-bridge: ^1.0
+- ojullien/container-builder-bridge: ^1.1
-- league/container: ^4.1.2
+- league/container: ^4.2

-## Installation

-This package requires PHP 8.0.
-For specifics, please examine the package [composer.json](https://github.com/ojullien/container-builder-bridge-league/blob/master/composer.json) file.
+For specifics, please examine the manifest [composer.json](https://github.com/ojullien/container-builder-bridge-league/blob/master/composer.json) file.

 You may check if your PHP and extension versions match the platform requirements using `composer diagnose` and `composer check-platform-reqs`.
 (This requires [Composer](https://getcomposer.org/) to be available as composer.)

+## Installation

 This package is installable and PSR-4 autoloadable via [Composer](https://getcomposer.org/) as ojullien/container-builder-bridge-league.
 For no dev, use `composer install --no-dev` and for dev, use `composer install`.